- A Holter monitor is a device commonly used to keep track of your heart rhythm.

 Holter monitor testing is also sometimes called ambulatory electrocardiography.

+Abnormal heart rhythms and other types of cardiac symptoms can come and go.
+Monitoring for a longer period of time is necessary.
 The Holter monitor lets your doctor see how your heart functions on a long-term basis.
 The recordings made by the monitor help your doctor determine if your heart is getting enough oxygen or if the electrical impulses in the heart are delayed.

 Magnetic and electrical fields may interfere with the function of the Holter monitor.
 Avoid areas of high voltage while wearing the monitor.